lambdaxymox/cglinalg/README.md

   trigonometry is done in the right units.
 * The library makes heavy use of property testing via the `proptest` crate in addition to Rust's type system to ensure code correctness.
+* The library makes heavy use of statistical microbenchmarking using the `criterion` crate.

 ## Limitations On The Design
 The library has design limitations for a number of reasons.
-* **cglinalg** is a computer graphics library; it can only do linear algebra up to dimensional four.
-If one needs high-dimensional transformations, there are other libraries fit to the task rather than this one.
-This library is not a replacement for `numpy`, `BLAS`, or `LAPACK`.
+* **cglinalg** is designed specifically with graphics applications in mind, which tend to be mathematically simpler than other modeling and simulation applications.
+  As a consequence this library does not support most of the operations commonly used in modeling and simulation tasks.
+Moreover it can only do linear algebra up to dimension four.
 It is a Rust counterpart to `DirectXMath` or `glm`.
-* The library is designed specifically with graphics applications in mind, which tend to be mathematically simpler than other modeling and simulation applications.
-  As a consequence this library does not support most of the operations commonly used in modeling and simulation tasks.
 * In keeping with simplicity as one of the project goals, the underlying storage of all data types in this library are statically allocated arrays.
 This is advantageous in the low-dimensional case when the data types have small sizes, but this is a